 Some think that modern reflects ideas like modern art where bright vivid colours and ideas make up emotional responses.

-And some think that an old vintage look can be modern, one filled with a
+And some think that retro look can be modern, one filled with

 Style and tone can make a brand identity modern but I’m afraid you’ll have to figure out what your style is as it’ll relate specifically to your business and brand but overall the key to a modern brand identity design is in the execution.